 WHERE TO BUY TICKETS?

-Over the last decade, the Marlins have consistently ranked in the bottom five in attendance.
+Over the last decade, the Marlins have consistently ranked in the bottom five in Major League attendance.
 Unfortunately, even new Marlins Park hasn't brought fans to the ballpark.
-The Inaugural season of Marlins Park drew in only 27K fans on an average night.
-This is only 73% full and quite disappointing for a brand new ballpark.
+On an average game in 2017, Marlins Park was only 54% full.
 With the Marlins rebuilding their team, you can expect few sellouts and tickets to be readily available.

 WHEN TO GO?